 I got in the best shape of my life eating the foods I love every single day (boy, I must have the greatest genetics).
 And I believe in order to be successful in the long run, you should be enjoying every single bite of your meals.

-Also experiment with the carbohydrate and fat content of your meals.
-Is a higher fat/ lower carb diet right for you?
-Do you feel better eating a carbohydrate rich diet (I doubt it)?
+Also, experiment with the carbohydrate and fat content of your meals.
+Is a higher fat, lower carb diet right for you?
+Do you feel better eating a high-carb diet (I doubt it)?
 Figure this out.
 This is critical for your success and well-being.